bahmutov/npm-module-checklist/CHECKLIST.md

 - [ ] add CONTRIBUTING.md file with clear guidelines how others can add new features or fix bugs in your module.
 [Atom editor][atom] and [lodash][lodash] have excellent examples to follow.

+- [ ] generate documentation automatically. [xplain][xplain] is my own tool for JS to HTML/Markdown
+generation

+- [ ] place most of the public API documentation in README file for simple retrieval.
+This allows other developers to find relevant sections right from the command line [manpm][manpm] or by looking up `npm home <package name>`

 [egghead]: https://egghead.io
 [egghead series]: https://egghead.io/series/how-to-write-an-open-source-javascript-library